pipewrk/geekist.co/cm6x0zqc5000d09kz9s8scm0v.md

 ### The Psychology of Synchronization

-IIf you’ve ever watched a slideshow where slides seem to change at random, or a reel where the music *almost* syncs but is just a fraction off, you know the feeling, it’s like an itch you can’t scratch.
+If you’ve ever watched a slideshow where slides seem to change at random, or a reel where the music *almost* syncs but is just a fraction off, you know the feeling, it’s like an itch you can’t scratch.
 This isn’t just an aesthetic issue.
 Studies on audiovisual synchrony show that well-timed transitions **increase engagement and perceived quality**.

 That’s because our brains naturally seek patterns, a concept explained by [Gestalt psychology's principles of grouping and continuity](https://www.verywellmind.com/gestalt-laws-of-perceptual-organization-2795835).